inspired/TA-cisco_ios/README.txt

 Splunk Version:         5.0.x, 6.x
 Author:                 Mikael Bjerkeland

-The Cisco Networks Add-on (TA-cisco_networks) sets the correct sourcetype and fields used for identifying data from Cisco IOS, IOS XE, IOS XR, NX-OS devices using Splunk® Enterprise.
+The Cisco Networks Add-on (TA-cisco_ios) sets the correct sourcetype and fields used for identifying data from Cisco IOS, IOS XE, IOS XR, NX-OS devices using Splunk® Enterprise.

 Install this Add-On on your search head and indexers/heavy forwarders.
-Install the Cisco Networks (cisco_networks) App on your search head.
+Install the Cisco Networks (cisco_ios) App on your search head.

 Supported data inputs:
 *  Syslog